mjoppen/cloudinfrastructureship/README.md

 The ship is now ready to go.

 # Explaining (draw descriptions)
-As you can imagine, the animals are not animals but applications.
+As you can imagine, the animals are not animals but applications, in this case microservices.
 The boxes in which the animals live are containers.
+The windows are the APIs.
 The fence between the horse and the cat is marking the app-pods and their services.